 - rosuvastatin (Crestor)

 Healthy dietary changes and regular exercise are both very important parts of reducing high blood pressure and high cholesterol, two major contributors to atherosclerosis.
 Even if your doctor prescribes a statin, you’ll still need to eat healthy foods and be physically active.

-Here are some lifestyle changes you can make:
+Here are some other lifestyle changes you can make.

-Aim for 30-60 minutes per day of moderate cardio.
-This amount of activity helps you lose weight, maintain a normal blood pressure, and boost your high-density lipoprotein (HDL), or good cholesterol, levels.
+Aim for 30 to 60 minutes per day of moderate cardio.
+This amount of activity helps you lose weight, maintain a normal blood pressure, and boost your HDL (good cholesterol) levels.

 Losing weight or maintaining a healthy weight can lower your risk of complications due to atherosclerosis.
 The following are some ways to do this: